We offer two sessions each year, one in June and one in January.

 Financial support is limited and is usually restricted to matriculating graduate students and postdocs within 5 years of graduation.
 Institutions that are part of the collaboration supporting the USPAS, which includes most national labs, are generally expected to support their employees seeking training at the USPAS.
 Issues with support should be brought up with the Director’s Advisory Council member representing their institute.

-Except for students receiving a Sekazi K. Mtingwa Scholarship, we cannot provide funding for air tickets or other travel expenses.
-Prospective students should search for other funding sources early including possible university programs, research groups, laboratories, etc.
+Except for students receiving a Sekazi K. Mtingwa Scholarship or the Mel Month Scholarship, we cannot provide funding for air tickets or other travel expenses.
+Prospective students should search for other funding sources early including possible university programs, research groups, laboratories, etc. The Division of Physics of Beams of the American Physical Society offers a limited number of travel awards to DPB member students.
+You can find more information at DPB Scholarship Details.

 Yes.
 Our program is open to both U.S. and international participants.